Alwinator/thesis-template/README.md

 ## [Example PDFs](https://github.com/Alwinator/thesis-template/releases)

-## Disclaimer
-I know that this template is not perfect, however it is a good start and can be adjusted to your needs.

 ### Known Restrictions
 - Build and Tested for **Ubuntu 20.04**
 - The build process also works on macOS, the watcher does not